Payments

 Tip out restaurant technology is also increasing the transparency of tips earned which in turn can boost employee satisfaction and reduce turnover.
 These tools help employees see how much they earned and what others earned.
 Servers can trust their employers more when there’s a digital paper trail of their tip earnings.

-How, when, and how much diners tip is shifting and will likely continue to undergo major changes.
+How, when, and how much you should tip at a restaurant is shifting and will likely continue to undergo major changes.
 Technology and economical factors are making it easier for customers to tip, while also placing more pressure on them to do so.
 Only time will tell if tips will be a thing of the past or if they’re here to stay.

 Debra Weinryb author photo